Skip to main content

 Interested in getting started?

-You will be asked to go through an orientation (either in person or online) and to provide a list of species you'd be willing to release on your property.
-If you have any questions, just e-mail us and we'd be happy to answer them.
+You will be asked a number of questions describing your property and to provide a list of species you'd be willing to release on your property.
+If you have any questions, you can contact us at volunteer@nebraskawildliferehab.org and we'd be happy to answer them.

 We appreciate your partnership in helping our patients return to the wild!